ReformedDevs/monthly-challenge/README.md

 appreciate it if you did not knowingly submit entries which consistently run past the upper bounds of the time limit, as this is just wasted cycles on my cluster.

+## Tests

+Every group of tests will be made up of five unique game boards, and each will be run five times.
+The game board configurations will be as follows:

+- 1 run @ 8x8 w/ 10 mines
+- 1 run @ 16x16 w/ 40 mines
+- 3 run @ 24x24 w/ 99 mines

+This means your AI will be run 25 times and those times will be averaged for the final result.
+The same five game boards -- including the same seeds -- will be used for the entire month.

 ## Minesweeper API

 For the minesweeper logic we will be using the [`mineswepttd`](https://github.com/pard68/mineswepttd)